The Cloud is here to stay – what are its advantages?

 Many law firms save and store everything.
 Over recent years storage has become much more affordable but the associated costs of backup are still there.
 Cloud based solutions provide the bonus of being able to perform backup in real-time if required, in duplicate or triplicate to address the data security and integrity issues and on a more phased basis dependent upon the criticality of the data to regular business operations.

 What are the key differentiators?

 The key benefits of cloud based solutions are:

-Law firms have been reluctant to move away from tried and tested systems and this has been heightened by question regarding security and data integrity.
+Law firms have been reluctant to move away from tried and tested systems.
+This is heightened by questions about security and data integrity.
 With all of these issues not only addressed by cloud based solutions but also significantly improved upon, it is likely the inexorable move towards outsourced data management will intensify in the coming year.

-You don’t have to place all your eggs in one basket and the outsourcing of all data requirements is not essential but testing out some of the options first such as a move to cloud based practice management systems can provide a valuable testbed for the more wary and late adopters.
+You don’t have to place all your eggs in one basket.
+The outsourcing of all data requirements is not essential.
+However, testing out some of the options first such as a move to cloud-based practice management systems can provide a valuable testbed for the more wary and late adopters.

 Moving to The Cloud: Key Considerations, LawWare.